Edward Kennard Rand: Awards

 Rand had been a member of the American Philosophical Society, the National Institute of Arts and Letters, the American Academy in Rome, and the Dante Society; as well as a fellow of the British Academy, the Academy of Inscriptions, and the Bavarian Academy of Sciences and Humanities, among others.
 The Medieval Academy of America established the "Edward Kennard Rand Prize in Medieval Studies" in his honor, awarding a sum of 200 dollars as part of an essay competition in 1928, 1929, and 1930.

 During his life, Rand received honorary degrees from multiple universities, including his alma mater, Harvard.
-The universities of Manchester, Case Western Reserve, and Trinity College Dublin all granted him a Doctor of Letters (Litt.D.), and the University of Glasgow and the University of Pennsylvania awarded him the degree of Legum Doctor (LL.D.).
+The Victoria University of Manchester, Case Western Reserve University, and the Trinity College Dublin all granted him a Doctor of Letters (Litt.D.), and the University of Glasgow and the University of Pennsylvania awarded him the degree of Legum Doctor (LL.D.).
 Following his death, the University of Paris awarded him its first post-war honorary doctorate (rentrée solennelle) for his work as a scholar.

 In 1939, Rand and his wife were made Chevaliers of the French Legion of Honour.
 Prior to this, he had also been awarded the Order of the Crown of Italy.